Beverley Hood profile picture

 Biography

-Beverley is an artist and Reader in Technological Embodiment and Creative Practice, Director of Research and Unit of Assessment REF Coordinator for Design, at Edinburgh College of Art, University of Edinburgh, working with colleagues from diverse disciplines including Design Informatics, Performance Costume, Film, Graphic Design and Jewellery.
-Her teaching responsibilities include students across the Design, ECA and School of Health and Social Science disciplines from undergraduates, postgraduates, through to PhD candidates.
+Beverley is an artist and Reader in Technological Embodiment and Creative Practice at Edinburgh College of Art, University of Edinburgh.
 She studied Sculpture and Electronic Imaging at Duncan of Jordanstone College of Art, Dundee and Nova Scotia College of Art & Design, Halifax, Canada.

 Her research practice interrogates the impact of technology on relationships, the body and human experience, through the creation of practice-based projects and writing.
 A longstanding research interest is live performance using technology and interdisciplinary collaboration.
 She has developed projects involving a range of practitioners, including medical researchers, scientists, writers, technologists, dancers, actors and composers.